skyrocket-qy/lifecyclex/README.md

 - **Sequential Shutdown:** Shut down components in the reverse order of their initialization.
 - **Parallel Shutdown:** Shut down components in parallel, respecting a dependency graph to ensure safe ordering.
 - **Error Short-circuiting:** The shutdown process can be configured to stop on the first error encountered.
-- **Multiple Implementations:** Choose from different lifecycle managers depending on your needs.

 ## Installation